-The overall aim of the course is to learn and reflect upon multidisciplinary and multi-theoretical research approaches to governance in the context of the High North: what are implications for Arctic private and public sector.
-This course will focus on the particular ‘level’ of governance associated with a type of organization (including, e.g. public governance, global governance, and corporate governance).
-Firstly, we identify the nature of the concept itself.
-Secondly, we consider it in the framework of the relevant theories, and then the different examples of implications of the governance are discussed, i.e. smart governance.
+Course description: The overall aim of the course is to learn and reflect upon multidisciplinary and multi-theoretical research approaches to governance in the context of the High North: what are implications for Arctic private and public sector.
+This course focuses on the particular ‘level’ of governance associated with a type of organization (including, e.g. public governance, global governance, and corporate governance).
+Firstly, we outline the concept itself.
+Secondly, we address governance through relevant theoretical frameworks, and then discuss different examples of its implications, i.e. smart governance.
 Participation at the conference “High North Dialogue” gives an exemplification of the governance issues in the context of the High North.
-At the scenario workshop, students will learn about different methodologies for scenario building and will be working in multidisciplinary groups on scenario topic relevant for the High North Dialogue conference.
+At the scenario workshop, students will learn about different methodologies for scenario building and will be working in multidisciplinary groups on scenario topic relevant for the governance of the High North.

 The course seeks to directly contribute to furthering the development of students own research theses/dissertations, deepen their knowledge of the subject and facilitate their methodological preparedness.